KyleWard0525/iRacingDataTool/README.md

 The tool currently supports logging **102 unique channels across 8 different categories** with the ability to add more in the future.

-Once the user has selected the channels they want to record and the iRacing Simulator is running, click the blue "Start Recording" button in the upper-right hand corner to begin recording data.
+Once the user has selected the channels they want to record and the iRacing Simulator is running, click the blue `Start Recording` button in the upper-right hand corner to begin recording data.

 ![Channel Selection](images/readme/channel_selection.png)